 Please know that I hate asking – both out of pride (because I like to think that I am superwoman even when the evidence suggests otherwise) and out of a fear of seeming demanding and grabby and whiny and a hundred other unpleasant adjectives.
 And that if you do any of these things I will be more grateful than I can express.
 And that if you’ve read this far I love you already.
 Thank you.

-Please get hold of the free booklet ‘Supporting those who adopt or foster’ and give it to everyone who is willing to read it, and certainly all the leaders and pastoral care people.
+Please get hold of the free booklet ‘Supporting those who adopt or foster’.
+Give it to everyone who is willing to read it, and certainly all the leaders and pastoral care people.
 I can’t recommend it highly enough.
 Details are on my resources page.

 Fellow adoptive parents: what else would you put on your wishlist?
 I’d love it if you shared your ideas in the comments.